National-Level and State-Level Estimates of WIC Eligibles and WIC Program Reach

 Insight estimates WIC eligibility by participant category (infants; children aged 1–4; pregnant women; and breastfeeding and nonbreastfeeding postpartum women), racial and ethnic group, and at the national, regional, and state level (including the District of Columbia and Puerto Rico) using the methodology recommended by the Committee on National Statistics of the National Research Council.
 Three types of estimates follow:

-- National Estimates.
-Use data from the Current Population Survey’s Annual Social and Economic Supplement to create a national estimate of WIC-eligible infants and children and the average monthly number of WIC-eligible infants, children, and pregnant and postpartum women.
+- National estimates.
+Use data from the Current Population Survey’s Annual Social and Economic Supplement to create a national estimate of infants and children eligible for WIC and the average monthly number of infants, children, and pregnant and postpartum women eligible for WIC.

-- Territorial Estimates.
-Use Puerto Rico Community Survey data to estimate WIC eligibility in Puerto Rico, and use Census Bureau International Database to estimate program eligibility in other U.S. territories.
+- Territorial estimates.
+Use Puerto Rico Community Survey data and Census Bureau International Database to estimate WIC eligibility in Puerto Rico and the other U.S. territories, respectively.

 Trippe, C., Tadler, C., Johnson, P., Giannarelli, L., & Betson, D. (2018).
 National- and state-level estimates of WIC eligibles and program reach in 2015.
 U.S. Department of Agriculture, Food and Nutrition Service. https://www.fns.usda.gov/wic/national-and-state-level-estimates-2015

 Trippe, C., Tadler, C., Johnson, P., Giannarelli, L., & Betson, D. (2019).
 National- and state-level estimates of WIC eligibles and program reach in 2016.
 U.S. Department of Agriculture, Food and Nutrition Service. https://www.fns.usda.gov/wic/national-and-state-level-estimates-wic-eligibility-and-wic-program-reach-2016